The Family Game (game show): Round 2

 In Round 2, the parents again left the stage and the older children answered four questions.
 The first three were worth 15 points, while the last was a "bonus" worth 25 points.
 When the parents returned, the father tried to match answers to the first three questions and both parents responded to the 25-point bonus question.

 The family with the most points won the game and a grand prize.
 If there was a tie, it was broken in the same manner as on The Newlywed Game.
 Before the show, each family was asked to predict how many points they would score.
 The one closest to their actual score without going over was declared the winner.

 Merchandise

 A board game based on the show was released by Hasbro at the time.

 Episode status

 The Family Game is believed to have been erased ("wiped") due to network practices.
 Only two episodes are known to exist.

 Attempted revival

-A revival was attempted in 1986 with Jeff MacGregor (the host of The All-New Dating Game from 1987 to 1989), but the pilot was not picked up.
+A revival was attempted in 1986 with Jeff MacGregor (who would go to host of The All-New Dating Game from 1987 to 1989), but the pilot was not picked up.
 This unsold pilot can be viewed at the UCLA Film and Television Archive, and a clip was also shown briefly in the Game Show Network original series, As Seen On.